reviveMC74/reviveMC74/README.md

 Report problems on the github reviveMC74 issues page.

+### Using the phone

+After the phone boots up Android you should see the Android launcher (provided by the com.teslacoilsw.launcher app.
+If you pick up the handset the VOIP app should show the virtual keypad and you should hear a 'dialtone' on the handset.

+The MC74 only has a few physical buttons (Volume Up, Volume Down and Mute).
+They work as you would expect -- EXCEPT that if you do a 'long click' on the Mute button it will take you back to the Android launcher home screen.
+(There is also an ambient light sensor hidden in the frame 1cm above the Volume Up button -- eventually this will be made into a virtual 'button' to do something.)

+### Configuring the VOIP SIP address

+When the phone app starts up, if no VOIP account address is saved, the 'VOIP Settings' page will be displayed to allow you to enter the SIP address for the phone.
+The SIP can be changed later by swiping 'in' from the the left of the screen (while in the phone app), to pull out the 'side menu'.
+Click on the 'SIP Address' menu item.
+For more complicated SIP addresses use the 'Settings' side menu item.

 ### Phone Software
-reviveMC74 keeps the original Android (JellyBean api level 17) operating system on the MC74.
+reviveMC74 keeps the original Android 4.2.3 (JellyBean api level 17) operating system on the MC74.
 A version of the Linphone Soft VOIP application is installed.
 A com.teslacoil Android Launcher is included to allow other Android apps to be launched.

 ### Further Questions